Thursday, August 3, 2023

 Chimeric: When you wildshape, you may use two taglocks to create a merged form of those animals, gaining the chimera tag and all of the tags and abilities from both.
 If you Shed Skin while in a chimeric form, revert to your natural form as usual but choose which of the two taglocks becomes inert.
 In the Glitterverse, you might be able to convince people this chimeric form is a naturally-occuring monster, so you can use Sheep’s Clothing and Chimeric at the same time.

 When you retire a level 4+ witch, you may choose to give up one of your taglocks – Maybe you give it to an ally, or hide it away somewhere.
-That single taglock can be used to invoke Witchmarks whether or not its wearer is a witch themself.
+That single taglock can be used to Wildshape whether or not its wearer is a witch themself.

 devnotes